wickkan/wickkan/README.md

 ### Hi there 👋

-- 🌱 I’m currently studying Commerce (Finance) and Computer Science (Data Science)
+- 🌱 I’m currently studying Commerce (Finance) and Computer Science (Data Science) at Monash University
 - 🪄 I am passionate about data science and sports analytics
 - 📫 How to reach me:
     - LinkedIn: www.linkedin.com/in/kanishkabw